OSRoot/generic-angular/README.md

 # **We Love** :a:ngular .
-## Generic Angular App
+## Generic :a:ngular App
 # :wink: Purpose: `To Give You A Good Idea About Best Practice architecture of the project structure`;
 ### **How to use** :thinking: : **_`It's prefered as a reference, you can use it in production on your own risk`_**
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.
+This project was generated with [:a:ngular CLI](https://github.com/angular/angular-cli) version 16.0.5.

 ## Development server